 The justification is all over the place and the padding is off.

-When you’re set, you’ll need to save that image as a PNG.
-I would say JPG but Blogger has had this bug for a little while now that makes uploaded JPG headers appear darker than they actually are.
-So, save as a PNG for safety.
+When you’re set, you’ll need to save that image as a PNG if you decided on a transparent background.
+Save it as a JPG otherwise.
 JPG and PNG both work well for web images.

 I hope that helped you out a little bit!
-If you’re ready to totally redo your blog and use your skills on a new header, check out my template shop!
 Just remember to trust your eyes and make sure that everything is properly spaced.
 You’d be surprised at how simply aligning things and choosing the right fonts can really make or break a header!
-Any questions let me know in the comments!

 Last Updated on